Back to All Events

 Program “A New Nation, Conceived in Liberty…”: Enlightenment Idealism and the Reality of the Modern World

-PART ONE OF A FOUR-PART LECTURE SERIES
+PART ONE OF THE FOUR-PART HISTORY LECTURE SERIES

-HELD IN THE NORMAN WILLIAMS LIBRARY MEZZANINE,
+HELD AT THE NORMAN WILLIAMS PUBLIC LIBRARY

 The United States is a paradoxical nation, established in a burst of idealism that has inspired generations of Americans, yet weighed down by oppressive cultural legacies that stubbornly persist.
 In 1776, giving voice to Enlightenment faith in reason, progress and the “rights of man,” Thomas Paine asserted “We have it in our power to begin the world over again,” and the Declaration of Independence seemed to represent a fresh start for humanity.
 But old prejudices, old power structures, and old flaws of human nature remained unvanquished, and up to our own time they have effectively limited the revolutionary potential of the Declaration.